vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Method

-\paragraph{Problem Statement} Existing SSM adaptations for visual tasks, such as VMamba~\cite{liu2025vmamba} and ViM~\cite{zhu2024vision}, rely on cross-scan, cross-merge, or bidirectional operations to capture LRD.
+Existing SSM adaptations for visual tasks, such as VMamba~\cite{liu2025vmamba} and ViM~\cite{zhu2024vision}, rely on cross-scan, cross-merge, or bidirectional operations to adapt 1D SSMs to 2D spatial structures, enabling LRD modeling.
 While effective at modeling global context, these designs require multiple SSM replicas per block, significantly increasing memory usage and architectural complexity, see Fig.~\ref{fig:comparison_architecture}.
-This makes them unsuitable as drop-in replacements for the standard $3\times3$ conv. in CNN bottlenecks, which are designed for efficiency, modularity, and simplicity.
+This makes them unsuitable as drop-in replacements for the standard $3\times3$ convolution in CNN bottlenecks, which are designed for efficiency, modularity, and simplicity.